yuyizhong/mama-yogis/README.md

 ## Features left to implement

-- As the submiitted data from form is currently not stored to the server, therefore a further implementation is to build a database.
+- As the submitted data from form is currently not stored to the server, therefore a further implementation is to build a database.
 - Form can be simplified by using JavaScript to filter the different time for different class without adding notes next to each time options.
-- Reflexiable images will avoid having images pixelated or unnecessarily stretched.
-I will look into it When the time and resource become available.
+- Reflexiable images is ideal to inhance users navigation experience to avoid pixelated or unnecessarily stretched image.
+I will look into it When the time and source become available.

 ## Technologies